Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 ``` bash
 python3 ./scripts/build_wheel.py --trt_root /usr/local/tensorrt --benchmarks --cuda_architectures "90-real;100-real"  --python_bindings --clean
 ```
-You can set the cuda_architectures to "100-real" if to target Blackwell only, and "90-real" to target Hopper only to save some build time.
+You can set the cuda_architectures to "100-real" if targeting Blackwell only, and "90-real" to target Hopper only to save some build time.

 Install and set environment variables: